 Subtypes and variants

 - Classification: according to the underlying pathogen

 - Assess patient for clinical features and history suggestive of vertebral osteomyelitis

 - Blood cultures

-Contrast-enhanced MRI: the most sensitive diagnostic study; for vertebral osteomyelitis
+Contrast-enhanced MRI: the most sensitive diagnostic study for vertebral osteomyelitis

-- Disruption of vertebral structure, fusion of vertebral bodies and discs
+- Disruption of vertebral structure

 - CT-guided needle aspiration biopsy (confirmatory test): culture and histology